Revised November, 2021.

 Although over 2,000 varieties of mushrooms are edible, only a handful have become important in the American diet.
 The mushrooms most familiar to U.S. buyers are the "whites," or common button agaricus.
 Other varieties of agaricus, the criminis and portabellas, are known as the “browns.”
 Shiitake (shee tah kay), oyster, wood ear and enoki (e nok e) mushrooms are also popular.
 Particularly in the Pacific Northwest and the northeastern United States, seasonal species such as morels, oysters and chanterelles are gathered in the wild and sold at farmers' markets and through retail stores.
 U.S. consumers continue to purchase fresh, canned and dried mushrooms, both domestic and imported.
 The per capita consumption of fresh mushrooms was 3 pounds in 2015.

 Pennsylvania is the leading state producing agaricus mushrooms.
-The state supplies more than 50 percent of the nation’s production, with California second at 18 percent of U.S. production.
-The farms that produced Pennsylvania's large crop of mushrooms in 2016 are concentrated in the southeastern portion of the state.
+The state supplies 66 percent of the nation’s production, with California second at 14 percent of U.S. production.
+The farms that produced Pennsylvania's large crop of mushrooms in 2020 are concentrated in the southeastern portion of the state.
 (NASS)

 Most hobbyists or small-scale growers should begin by cultivating such easy-to-produce specialty mushrooms as shiitakes and oyster mushrooms.
 The criminis and other agarics that are commercially grown by large-scale operations are labor- and technology-intensive species, and it is not cost effective to try to compete with large-scale production systems.
 Likewise, some of the other high-value species (morels, truffles) also are very labor or technology intensive.